stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 - AI can make it much easier to write type hints on both new and existing code
 - Type information and type checking can be a big help to AI, reducing hallucinations and providing very fast iteration

-## Does the proposal need more pizzaz?

-The v0 doc includes a few sections I've skipped for now:
-- "Why this talk matters now"
-- "What attendees will learn"
-- "Differentiation"

-Need to figure out if / where these kinds of blurbs should be included in the final proposal.

 # Detailed Outline